 George Gorzynski—Executive Vice President and Director

-George Gorzynski is co-founder of the Company and a geological engineer with 35 years’ experience in exploration and mining company management.
+George Gorzynski is co-founder of the company and a geological engineer with 35 years of experience in exploration and mining company management.
 He has strong technical, management and leadership skills, and was a key person in the building and managing of several successful international junior mining and exploration companies.
 His technical experience ranges from management of large exploration projects in challenging settings to geology field work in isolated locations to oversight of mining operations.
 Mr. Gorzynski has geological engineering degrees from the University of Toronto (Honours) and University of British Columbia and has worked on a number of zinc projects in British Columbia and Yukon.

 Jeffrey Dare—Corporate Secretary